Himanshu-1994/CS771-Project/README.md

 This repo is an implementation of [this](https://arxiv.org/pdf/2112.10003.pdf) paper by Lüddecke et al which proposes a novel architecture built upon CLIP to segment images based on user prompts.
 Currently, this repo supports only text prompts.

+The data set we used can be found at [Visual Genome](https://visualgenome.org/api/v0/api_home.html).

+[ChenyunWu/PhraseCutDataset](https://github.com/ChenyunWu/PhraseCutDataset) needs to be cloned inside our repository, before trainign can begin.
+This repository helps us navigate through the dataset.

 To train this model, run the following command

 ```